Cluster munition

 A cluster munition is a form of air-dropped or ground-launched explosive weapon that releases or ejects smaller submunitions.
-Commonly, this is a cluster bomb that ejects explosive bomblets that are designed to kill personnel and destroy vehicles.
-Other cluster munitions are designed to destroy runways or electric power transmission lines.
+Most cluster munitions are designed to kill enemy personnel or destroy vehicles, but some are designed to destroy runways or electric power transmission lines.

 Because cluster bombs release many small bomblets over a wide area, they pose risks to civilians both during attacks and afterwards.
-Unexploded bomblets can kill or maim civilians and unintended targets long after a conflict has ended, and are costly to locate and remove.
-This failure rate ranges from 2 percent to over 40 percent.
+Unexploded bomblets can kill or maim civilians and unintended targets long after a conflict has ended and are costly to locate and remove.
+This failure rate ranges from two percent to over 40 percent.

 Cluster munitions are prohibited for those nations that ratified the Convention on Cluster Munitions, adopted in Dublin, Ireland, in May 2008.
 The Convention entered into force and became binding international law upon ratifying states on 1 August 2010, six months after being ratified by 30 states.
 As of 10 February 2022, a total of 123 states have joined the Convention, as 110 states parties and 13 signatories.

 Development

 SD2 Butterfly Bomb circa 1940.
 Wings rotate as bomb falls, unscrewing the arming spindle connected to the fuze.

 The first significantly operationally used cluster bomb was the German SD-2 or Sprengbombe Dickwandig 2 kg, commonly referred to as the Butterfly Bomb.
-Cluster munitions were used in World War II to attack both civilian and military targets, including on Tokyo and Kyushu.
+Cluster munitions were used in World War II to attack both civilian and military targets, including Tokyo and Kyushu.
 The technology was developed independently by the United States, Russia and Italy (see Thermos bomb).
-The US used the 20 lb M41 fragmentation bomb wired together in clusters of 6 or 25 with highly sensitive or proximity fuzes.
+The US used the 20 lb M41 fragmentation bomb wired together in clusters of six or 25 with highly sensitive or proximity fuzes.

-From the 1970s to the 1990s cluster bombs became standard air-dropped munitions for many nations, in a wide variety of types.
+From the 1970s to the 1990s a wide variety of cluster bombs became standard air-dropped munitions for many nations.
 They have been produced by 34 countries and used in at least 23.

 Artillery shells that employ similar principles have existed for decades.
 They are typically referred to as ICM (Improved Conventional Munitions) shells.
 The US military slang terms for them are "firecracker" or "popcorn" shells, for the many small explosions they cause in the target area.